cg354/docs/practicals/metagenomic_exercise.md

 track and select the Expanded view.

 Examine the alignments and make some screen-grabs for your report.
 Questions to think about include:
-- Is the distribtion of aligned reads is even across the genome?
+- Is the distribtion of aligned reads even across the genome?
 - Are there regions with unusually high or low coverage?
 - Are there any 'broken' mate-pairs and why might this be happening.
-- In general, how many SNPs are there betwen the reads and the genome?
+- In general, are there a large number of SNPs between the individual reads and the genome?
 - Is there any evidence that the metagenome reads derive from more than one genetically distinct organism?